-For those investors who follow the financial sectors, this week provides a smorgasbord of information.
+For those investors who follow the financial sector, this week provides a smorgasbord of information.
 JPMorgan Chasekicked things off two weeks ago, with megabanks Citigroup, Wells Fargo, and Bank of America reporting last week.

 Not to be forgotten, some smaller regional banks also report their quarterly results this week.
 As the name suggests, regional banks tend to limit operations to smaller regions of the country, and thus are not as exposed as some of their larger cousins to the troubles in Europe or investment banking.

 Average Est. EPS

 After positive earnings the past two quarters, Regions Financial experienced a loss due to some one-time charges.
 The biggest impact was from a $731 million loss by Morgan Keegan & Co., the company's investment and brokerage division.
 Without this loss, net income before taxes would have been $120 million.
 Earlier this month, Regions announced that they would be selling Morgan Keegan to Raymond James Financial (NYS: RJF) for $930 million.
 Unfortunately, it may have been a quarter too late to prevent a loss for the year.
 Keep an eye out for the big red flag at Synovus.

 Though Trustmark missed estimates for the fourth quarter, the entire year was a good one for the Mississippi bank.
 Nonperforming assets were down 17.5% for the year, total deposits were up 7.4%, and the bank felt healthy enough to acquire two banks during the year.
 The bank also announced its $0.23 per share quarterly dividend.